7storm7/know-how/rust-topics.md

 * Getters: When we give methods with the same name as a struct field we want it to only return the value in the field and do nothing else.
 Methods like this are called getters, and Rust does not implement them automatically for struct fields as some other languages do.
 Getters are useful because you can make the field private but the method public and thus enable read-only access to that field as part of the type’s public API.
 * Automatic referencing and dereferencing: Rust doesn’t have an equivalent to the -> operator like in C++.
 Instead, when you call a method with object.something(), Rust automatically adds in &, &mut, or * so object matches the signature of the method.
 This automatic referencing behavior works because methods have a clear receiver—the type of self.
 Given the receiver and name of a method, Rust can figure out definitively whether the method is **reading (&self)**, **mutating (&mut self)**, or **consuming (self)**.
 The fact that Rust makes borrowing implicit for method receivers is a big part of making ownership ergonomic in practice.

+* re-exporting: bringing an item into scope but also making that item available for others to bring into their scope.

 ## Types